michelleful/TidyTextMining-Python/README.md

 ## What's going on here?

-As I read through the book, I'm translating the snippets into Python 3.
+As I read through the book, I'm translating the code samples into Python 3.
 As far as I know, there's no Python equivalent to the `tidytext` R package.
 I'll be using `pandas` and `SpaCy` (possibly `gensim` also?) to accomplish the same effects.
 Let's see how far we get.